 Listen to Ana Lee’s playlist on Spotify by clicking here.

-For even more holiday party-hosting tips from Southern taste-makers Danielle Rollins and Annette Joseph, click here.
-Here’s to this being your year to having the best holiday party ever!
+For even more party-hosting tips from Southern taste-makers Danielle Rollins and Annette Joseph, click here.
+Here’s to this being your year to having the best party ever!
 We’ll be looking for our invites in the mail …